-8.5.5 Write Status Register (01h)
+8.3.5 Write Status Register (01h), Status Register-2 (31h)

 The Write Status Register instruction allows the Status Register to be written.
-Only non-volatile Status Register bits SRP0, SEC, TB, BP2, BP1, BP0 (bits 7 thru 2 of Status Register-1) and CMP, LB3, LB2, LB1, QE, SRP1 (bits 14 thru 8 of Status Register-2) can be written to.
+Only non-volatile Status Register bits SRP, SEC, TB, BP2, BP1, BP0 (bits 7 thru 2 of Status Register-1) and CMP, LB[3:0], QE, SRL (bits 14 thru 8 of Status Register-2) can be written to.
 All other Status Register bit locations are read-only and will not be affected by the Write Status Register instruction.
-LB3-1 are non-volatile OTP bits, once it is set to 1, it cannot be cleared to 0.
-The Status Register bits are shown in figure 3 and described in 7.1
+LB[3:0] are non-volatile OTP bits, once it is set to 1, it cannot be cleared to 0.
+The Status Register bits are shown in figure 3 and described in 7.1.

 To write non-volatile Status Register bits, a standard Write Enable (06h) instruction must previously have been executed for the device to accept the Write Status Register Instruction (Status Register bit WEL must equal 1).
-Once write enabled, the instruction is entered by driving /CS low, sending the instruction code "01h", and then writing the status register data byte as illustrated in figure 8.
+Once write enabled, the instruction is entered by driving /CS low, sending the instruction code "01h/31h", and then writing the status register data byte as illustrated in figure 8.

 To write volatile Status Register bits, a Write Enable for Volatile Status Register (50h) instruction must have been executed prior to the Write Status Register instruction (Status Register bit WEL remains 0).
-However, SRP1 and LB3, LB2, LB1 cannot be changed from "1" to "0" because of the OTP protection for these bits.
+However, SRL and LB[3:0] cannot be changed from "1" to "0" because of the OTP protection for these bits.
 Upon power off, the volatile Status Register bit values will be lost, and the non-volatile Status Register bit values will be restored when power on again.

 To complete the Write Status Register instruction, the /CS pin must be driven high after the eighth or sixteenth bit of data that is clocked in.
 If this is not done the Write Status Register instruction will not be executed.
-If /CS is driven high after the eighth clock (compatible with the 25X series) the CMP, QE and SRP1 bits will be cleared to 0.
+If /CS is driven high after the eighth clock, the Write Status Register-1 (01h) instruction will only program the Status Register-1, the Status Register-2 will not be affected (Previous generations will clear CMP and QE bits).

-During non-volatile Status Register write operation (06h combined with 01h), after /CS is driven high, the self-timed Write Status Register cycle will commence for a time duration of tw (See AC Characteristics).
+During non-volatile Status Register write operation (06h combined with 01h/31h), after /CS is driven high, the self-timed Write Status Register cycle will commence for a time duration of tw (See AC Characteristics).
 While the Write Status Register cycle is in progress, the Read Status Register instruction may still be accessed to check the status of the BUSY bit.
 The BUSY bit is a 1 during the Write Status Register cycle and a 0 when the cycle is finished and ready to accept other instructions again.
 After the Write Status Register cycle has finished, the Write Enable Latch (WEL) bit in the Status Register will be cleared to 0.

-During volatile Status Register write operation (50h combined with 01h), after /CS is driven high, the Status Register bits will be refreshed to the new values within the time period of tshsl2 (See AC Characteristics).
+During volatile Status Register write operation (50h combined with 01h/31h), after /CS is driven high, the Status Register bits will be refreshed to the new values within the time period of tSHSL2 (See AC Characteristics).
 BUSY bit will remain 0 during the Status Register bit refresh period.

-Please refer to 7.1 for detailed Status Register Bit descriptions.
-Factory default for all status Register bits are 0.
+Please refer to 10.1 for detailed Status Register Bit descriptions.
+Factory default for all status Register bits are 0